Creating Customized Business Applications with Clappia’s No Code Platform

 - SNS/EventBridge: Amazon SNS provides pub/sub functionality provides topics for high-throughput, push-based, many-to-many messaging between distributed systems, microservices, and event-driven serverless applications.
 Another service for application integration is Amazon EventBridge.
 It connects applications using events.
 An event is a signal that a system’s state has changed, like a change in the status of a customer support ticket.
 Customers can integrate their own AWS applications with microservices.
 We do a lot of asynchronous processing on our data, publishing events to AWS SNS and EventBridge and then handling these events independently.
 This ensures that we don’t impact the latencies of our core functions.

-- AWS OpenSearch Service: Amazon OpenSearch Service lets you deploy your OpenSearch cluster in minutes to provide a fast, personalized search experience for applications, websites, and data lake catalogs, and to quickly find relevant data.
+- AWS OpenSearch Service (successor to Amazon Elasticsearch Service): Amazon OpenSearch Service lets you deploy your Amazon OpenSearch Service cluster in minutes to provide a fast, personalized search experience for applications, websites, and data lake catalogs, and to quickly find relevant data.

 We send our app submissions data to ElasticSearch from where it is queried to get summary and aggregations.
 Following is the high-level architectural diagram of our system.